nuno-andre/pyld/README.rst

 Document Loader
 ---------------

-The default document loader for PyLD uses Requests_.
+The default document loader for PyLD uses the httpx_ synchronous client.
 In a production environment you may want to setup a custom loader that, at a minimum, sets a timeout value.
-You can also force requests to use https, set client certs, disable verification, or set other Requests_ parameters.
+You can also force httpx to use https, set client certs, disable verification, or set other httpx_ parameters.

 .. code-block:: Python

-    jsonld.set_document_loader(jsonld.requests_document_loader(timeout=...))
+    jsonld.set_document_loader(jsonld.sync_document_loader(timeout=...))

-An asynchronous document loader using aiohttp_ is also available.
+An asynchronous document loader is also available.
 Please note that this document loader limits asynchronicity to fetching documents only.
 The processing loops remain synchronous.

 .. code-block:: Python

-    jsonld.set_document_loader(jsonld.aiohttp_document_loader(timeout=...))
+    jsonld.set_document_loader(jsonld.async_document_loader(timeout=...))

-When no document loader is specified, the default loader is set to Requests_.
+When no document loader is specified, the default loader is set to ``sync``.
-If Requests_ is not available, the loader is set to aiohttp_.
-The fallback document loader is a dummy document loader that raises an exception on every invocation.

 Commercial Support
 ------------------